Football clubs

 1900 - 1903

-St Leonards Swifts were formed as Christ Church FC, but changed name after one season.
-Multiple grounds in St Leonards were used by the team, including the Green, Bopeep, Moon’s Field, Drapers Field and Horntye.
+St Leonards Swifts began as Christ Church FC before adopting their new name after one season.
+The team used multiple grounds in St Leonards, including the Green, Bopeep, Moon’s Field, Drapers Field and Horntye.

 St Leonards United